arbhughes/budget-tracker/README.md

 # Budget Tracker

 A simple full stack app for tracking campaign budgets and spend.
 The backend is powered by Django and Django REST Framework.
 The frontend is built with React, Tailwind, and Axios for API calls.

-It is containerised with Docker for easy setup and development.
+The whole project is containerised with Docker for easy setup and development.

 ## Requirements